baseboxorg/jeffskinnerbox.github.io/content/ideas/cheatsheet-ip-networking-commands.md

 ####################

-Multicast Domain Name System (mDNS) (http://www.multicastdns.org/) is one of the features of Bonjour, included in Mac OS X 10.2 or later. mDNS resolves host names to IP addresses within small networks that do not include a local name server.
+Multicast Domain Name System (mDNS) (http://www.multicastdns.org/) is one of the features of Bonjour, included in Mac OS X 10.2 or later, and the linux equivalent called [Avahi][57]. mDNS resolves host names to IP addresses within small networks that do not include a local name server.
 It is a zero-configuration service, using essentially the same programming interfaces,